Franz Gotthardi

-Franz Gotthardi / Gotthardi Ferenc (1750 - 1795) was a Hungarian-born businessman who became a senior Police officer and subsequently emerged as the head of political investigation for the Habsburg monarchy.
-He fell from favour and died in prison after a new emperor came to power.
+Franz Gotthardi (Hungarian: Gotthardi Ferenc; 1750 – 1795) was a Hungarian-born businessman who became a senior police officer and subsequently emerged as the head of the secret police for the Habsburg monarchy.
+He fell from favour and died in prison after Francis II came to power.

-Biography
+Life

+Beginnings and service to Joseph II

 Franz Gotthardi was probably born in Pest.
 It was in Pest that he built his career as a businessman and opened a coffeehouse.
-One source identifies him as a "formerly bankrupted coffee trader" During the time of Emperor Joseph II Gotthardi emerged as a police officer becoming a government advisor and, in 1787, head of the police service in Pest, creating a network of agents and informants.
+One source identifies him as a "formerly bankrupt coffee trader".
+During the times of Joseph II Gotthardi emerged as a police officer, becoming a government advisor and, in 1787, head of the police service in Pest, creating a network of agents and informants.